5l1v3r1/pragmash/COMMANDS.md

 # Filesystem

+### The "exists" command

+This returns a boolean expression indicating whether or not a file exists.
+It may throw an error if it does not have permissions to check or if some other error occurs.

 ### The "glob" command

 This command takes any number of arguments and "globs" files by those names.

 For example, if my current directory includes the files "foo" "bar" and "foobar", `glob foo*`, it would return the array equivalent to `arr foo foobar`.

+### The "rm" command

+This deletes a file or an empty directory.

+### The "rmall" command

+This deletes a file or directory recursively.